 Offline Checking with Oracle JDBC Driver

-If you are using an Oracle JDBC driver with offline checking, then OracleChecker will choose a checker based on your JDBC driver version.
+If you are using an Oracle JDBC driver with offline checking, then OracleChecker chooses a checker based on your JDBC driver version.
 Table 8-5 summarizes the possible choices.
-(Note that there is an Oracle8To7OfflineChecker, but it can be used only by selecting it manually.)

 Table 8-5 Oracle Offline Semantics-Checkers Chosen by OracleChecker